katabeta/lm-mit-momentum/making_terrain_lidar.md

 2. Add the `.png` you created to the `.world` file for your new terrain.
     - The `<size>` tag specifies how large your terrain actually is in simulation (x, y, z in meters)
 3. Modify `cmake/sitl_target.cmake` with the name of your world
-4. Add your terrain files to the script to place them in right places or do so manually
+4. Add your terrain files to the `lm_setup.sh` script to place them in right places or do so manually

 ### 1.2.
 Create a terrain based on real world terrain